 The AF assist lamp is a very useful feature and I advise that you always use it.
 This is a small LED light that emits light to illuminate the subject and help it to automatically focus.
 It drastically accelerates focusing in the dark and keeps your images sharp.
 Many digital cameras come with an AF lamp built in to allow you take great photos in low light conditions for up to 10 feet.
 You may need an external AF assist lamp if you are trying to take photos in low light at greater distances.

-Bonus Digital Photography Tip: Don’t forget you can always use photo editing to go back and brighten a photo afterwards with sites like Fotor.
+Bonus Digital Photography Tip: Don’t forget you can always use photo editing to go back and brighten a photo afterwards with photo editing sites like picmonkey.

 I hope you find these digital photography tips useful to helping you get started and advance some of your equipment and techniques to get the photos you want.
 The great news is that if any of these was too far over your head, most digital cameras are so good that the auto focus feature will work great 90% of the time.
 However, these digital photography tips can really help you step up your game when you are ready.
 Also, don’t forget to print photos on to canvas for wall decor or into photobooks or even just prints.
 It is great to be able to hold your favorite photos!